IlyaMatsuev/Apex-GraphQL-Client/docs/types/README.md

 `List<GraphQLNode> nodes` - The list of child nodes (or fields) of the current node.
 If a node has no child nodes it'll be built as a field.
 Therefore, this property is optional.

+`List<GraphQLFragmentNode> fragments` - The list of child inline fragment nodes.
+The regular fragments are not stored here as they are pasted directly into node as child fields.

 `Map<String, GraphQLArgument> arguments` - The list of node's arguements mapped by their names.
 Read about [`GraphQLArgument` here](#graphqlargument).
 Arguments are optional.

 `Map<GraphQLDirectiveType, GraphQLDirective> directives` - The list of node's directives mapped by their types (`include` or `skip`).
 Read about [`GraphQLDirective` here](#graphqldirective).
 Directives are optional.